💉 Vaccine Emoji And Syringe Emoji: World’s Current Symbol Of Hope

 – You should talk to my boss about changing the time of the meeting, he is the one 📞💉 [What it means: calling the shots]

 Unicode 6.0 included the emoji in their list in 2010.
 Afterward, the 💉 Syringe emoji was added to Emoji 1.0 in 2015.
 Emoji 1.0 is a very special classification in the emoji world.
 This is because it is Unicode’s first emoji documentation update!

-Included in the update all emojis accepted by Unicode between the years 2010 to 2015.
+Included in the update are all emojis accepted by Unicode between the years 2010 to 2015.
 This document, published specifically on August 2015, mainly contains emojis from Unicode 6.0 and 6.1.
 Unicode 6.0 is the first major version of the Unicode Standard to be published solely in the online format.
 Over 1,000 symbols are included in Version 6.0.

 Other Names For The Syringe Emoji

-Other names for the 💉 Syringe emoji include medical syringe, injector, etc. Some people use the terms prick, needle, shot, etc to describe the emoji.
+Other names for the 💉 Syringe emoji include a medical syringe, injector, etc. Some people use the terms prick, needle, shot, etc to describe the emoji.